On this page

 What stops people from being a part of society: Their impairments (e.g hearing or mobility impairments) or the barriers that society has put in place (e.g. steps or inaccessible information)?

-There are four main lenses to look at disability: The medical model, the social model, the charitable model and the human rights model.
+There are four main ways to look at disability: The medical model, the social model, the charitable model and the human rights model.

 The Medical Model